-its description than this without going it to such detail as could hardly be followed or remembered.
-I must be content to ay that, up to a line running north-west through Kotli, we find those characters which have more than once been described: there are ridges composed of sandstone rock, sometimes gently sloping on one side and steep on the other, sometimes steep on both and sharp: some of these ridges continue for a distance, others quickly change or combine: between them are hollows, sometimes narrow, sometimes wider flats: lines of rock springing up, so to say, in the line of the valleys, and, increasing as one follows them, become in turn important hills: gullies or ravines that at this present time effect the drainage of the ground, the latest made set of hollows, now cross the lines of rock. now run parallel to them, at times but little below the general surface, at others cutting below it to a depth of a hundred or two feet."
+"So varied in form is all this ground that it is difficult to do more towards its description than this without going into such detail as could hardly be followed or remembered.
+I must be content to say that, up to a line running north-west through Kotli, we find those characters which have more than once been described : there are ridges composed of sandstone rock, sometimes gently sloping on one side and steep on the other, sometimes steep on both and sharp ; some of these ridges continue for a distance, others quickly change or combine : between them are hollows, sometimes narrow, sometimes wider flats.: lines of rock springing up, so to say, in the line of the valleys, and, increasing as one follows them, become in turn important hills : gullies or ravines that at this present time effect the drainage of the ground, the latest made set of hollows, now cross the lines of rock. now run parallel to them, at times but little below the general surface, at others cutting below it to a depth of a hundred or two feet."